 Who needs organized play events?
 Just turn on some music and dance.
 Play kid songs that your child loves, or put on your favorite music and dance along with them.
-Dancing is great exercise and teaches them rhythm as well.
+Dancing is an excellent exercise and teaches them rhythm as well.

-Movement is so important in the early ages.
-They are constantly learning, but do not learn the same way older children do.
+Movement is so crucial at the early ages.
+They are continually learning, but do not learn the same way older children do.
 They need to move in order to best understand the world around them.
 The stronger their bodies are, the more prepared they will be when they go off to school and have to sit behind a desk.
 They have found kids who have stronger cores, can sit longer, stay focused longer, and do better in school.

 © 2018 Angela Michelle Schultz